rschristopher/ischristtrue.com/src/truth.md

 # Nature of Truth

+!!! quote "~ from a Maori prayer"
+    the light, the light
-!!! quote "the light, the light, the seeking, the searching, in chaos, in chaos"
+    the seeking, the searching
+    in chaos, in chaos

 Seeking *truth* is the first intimation,